 • Any many other wonderful NGOs that exist in the Sacred Valley!

-In terms of compensation, for the initial internships, there would be a few ways to look at it:
+In terms of compensation, for the initial internships, there are a few possibilities of Ayni (or Reciprocity):

 ~Room and board for the intern